benmvp/slides/2017/oscon/react-properly.md

 - Why to use React
 - How to develop in React
 - How to transition from Backbone to React
-- Mandatory rules on writing React code
+- **Mandatory** rules on writing React code

 NOTES:
+- Not here to get into flame wars over React vs. Angular
+- And certainly don't have time to teach React; that's a day-long workshop
 - There will be no public shaming

 /////